tomRiddle-the1st/network_traffic_classification/README.md

 ### Research Context

 This implementation is part of research on **"Network Traffic Classification of 5G networks for Improvement of QoS"**.
-The system addresses the challenge of identifying application types in modern encrypted networks to enable QoS policies.
+The system addresses the challenge of identifying application types in modern encrypted networks to enable intelligent QoS policies.

 **Problem Addressed:**
 ⦁ Traditional port-based classification: 30-70% accuracy (obsolete)